thedarknet/hhvkit/README.md

 hhvkit
 ======

-DefCon 22 Hardware Hacking Village Learn To Solder Kit, by:
+DefCon 23 Hardware Hacking Village Learn To Solder Kit, by:
-- Smitty, mark@halibut.com (concept, crypto, and firmware)
+- Smitty, mark@halibut.com (concept, crypto, and firmware (2014))
 - Krux, krux@thcnet.net (hardware)
+- Cmdc0de, comc0dez@gmail.com (firmware (2015))

-These are the files needed to build the firmware for the DefCon DarkNet ID Badge that was sold as the Hardware Hacking Village's Learn To Solder kit at DefCon 22 in 2014.
+These are the files needed to build the firmware for the DefCon DarkNet ID Badge that was sold as the Hardware Hacking Village's Learn To Solder kit at DefCon 23 in 2015.

-If you checkout the repo into your Arduino folder, it should just build on Arduino v1.5.7.
-It has been modified for the newer GCC that comes with 1.5.7, but should still compile on 1.5.6 and earlier (haven't tested this myself.)
+If you checkout the repo into your Arduino folder, it should just build on Arduino v1.6.4.

 It creates the following directories:

-DCDarkNet/IR_Quest_2014/
+DCDarkNet/Firmware/
 - Contains the code.

-DCDarkNet/IR_Quest_2014/build/
+DCDarkNet/Firmware/build/
 - The automated build/burn system used to program over 300 chips in just a couple hours.
 (ZIF socket not included.
 Some assembly required.)